dafo16ac/business-intelligence-df/README.md

 ### 📃 settings.py
 It includes settings to be changed depending on whether you are working locally or deploying in production, by simply changing the value of the variable ```ENV```.
 It automatically sets the ```debug``` variable to ```false``` once in production, due to security concerns.
 Worth to be noted, this script also includes the code snippet for the PostgreSQL engine, if preferred as alternative.

+### 📃 requirements.txt
+Minimum versions of the libraries used, necessary for deployment of the application.

+### 📁 assets
+###### |__ 📃 favicon.ico
+Personal logo for the web application tab in the browser.

+###### |__ 📃 app_layout.css
+CSS style of the webapp.

+###### |__ 📃 graph_layouts.py
+Layout of the tables in ```Class``` to facilitate their generation.
+Similar technique could be implemented for other charts, allowing further shrinkage of the code length.

 ### 📁 data
-Generation of the variables needed in order to visualize different characteristics of the cusotmers in the application.
-Each script collects all the graphs that pertain to the same characteristic.
-Static graphs that appear once the webapp is launched are generated in these scripts.
+Scripts in this folder are organized by customers' feature.
+Each script collects all static graphs - and related variables - that are shown once app.py is launched.
-These are be fetched by the main app.py.
-A similar structure is then used in the callbacks.
-Moreover, there is the processed dataset with all the customer records.
+It also contains the processed dataset with all the customer records.
 Code efficiency of these scripts could be improved by refactoring how variables are generated.

-### 📁 assets
-###### |__ 📃 Favicon

-###### |__ 📃 CSS style of the webapp.

-###### |__ 📃 graph.py
-Classes for tables: OOP for simplifying the generation of the tables, recurrent themes in the app.
-Similar technique could be implemented for other charts, allowing further shrinkage of the code length.

-### 📃 requirements.txt

 ### Last notes
 The preceding clustering technique has been further explained in a separate notebook (TBD).